 The Mindfulness Workbook for OCD, by Jon Hershfield, MFT and Tom Corboy, MFT

 The Gifts of Imperfection, by Brene Brown, PhD

 Loving Like you Mean It, by Ronald J Frederick

 Nonviolent Communication, by Marshall Rosenberg

 8 Keys to Recovery from an Eating Disorder, by Carolyn Costin and Gwen Schubert Grabb

 Life Without Ed, by Jenni Schaefer with Thom Rutledge

 Embody, by Connie Sobczak

 Students can call us (607-255-5155) any time, day or night, to speak with a licensed therapist from ProtoCall, our 24/7 support team of mental health professionals.
 ProtoCall therapists are experienced in providing support for common concerns experienced by college students, and can also refer you to other resources, when appropriate.
 (Consultation in different languages is available.)

-Students enrolled in a Student Health Plan (SHP or SHP+) now have prepaid access to Teladoc, which includes mental health, medical, and dermatology telehealth services for individuals in the United States.
+Students enrolled in a Student Health Plan (SHP or SHP+) have prepaid access to Teladoc, which includes mental health and other telehealth services for individuals in the United States.
 Copays are consistent with the plans’ participating provider copay structure.
 (Students with private insurance may have coverage for Teladoc's services, but should check their plan for details.)
 Learn more about Teladoc.

 24/7 chat & text support